bytex-solutions/snamp/docs/connectors/zipkin-connector.md

 Zipkin Connector
 ====
 Zipkin Connector is a passive Resource Connector that accepts information with monitoring data from Zipkin-enabled application using HTTP transport or Kafka.
 The **managed resources** are responsible for delivering data asynchronously to this connector.
 It is perfect solution if you use [Zipkin](http://zipkin.io/) in your enterprise.
 HTTP endpoint provided by this connector matches to HTTP endpoint provided by Zipkin: `/v1/spans`.
+Zipkin Acceptor is an implementation on top of [Data Stream Connector](ds-connector.md).

 > Host and port for this endpoint can be configured in `/etc` folder inside of SNAMP installation (read **Configuration** section in Administrator's Guide).